OniDaito/dora_explorer/README.markdown

 ## Process

-The program *explorer* views the tiff files and spits out fits format images.
+The program *explorer* views the tiff files and spits out both fits format images and the accepted tiffs into a new directory, ready for the *process*.
 The program process does the same but a tad faster with no GTK window.
 The programs are invoked as follows:

-    cargo run --release --bin explorer <path to dora tiffs> <path to save fits>
+    cargo run --release --bin explorer <path to dora tiffs> <path to save fits and tiffs> <OPTIONAL filter>
     cargo run --release --bin process <path to dora tiffs> <path to save fits> <num threads> <OPTIONAL filter>

 The optional filter parameter sets a filter on the filenames.
 For a file to be accepted it must contain the string filter.